knitli/mad-icon/README.md

 mad generate
 ```

-## Tl;dr - What You Need to Get Started
+## 🚀 What You Need to Get Started

 ### Recommended Resources

 **SVG images.** you can use Inkscape[https://inkscape.org/] to modify or create them.
 Inkscape is free.
-You may also use various free and paid online tools like Figma, Canva, etc.
+You may also use various free and paid online tools like Figma or Canva.

 **Raster images.** like PNG, JPG, or WEBP, you can use any image editor like GIMP, Photoshop, etc. You can also use online tools like Canva, Figma, etc.

 **Manifest/HTML.** You can use any text editor to modify the manifest.json and HTML files.
 You can also use online tools to modify or test your html and `manifest.json` files, such as [CodePen](https://codepen.io/) or [JSFiddle](https://jsfiddle.net/).
 **Command line.** You can use any command line tool to run the mad command.
 You can also use online tools like [Replit](https://replit.com/) or [Glitch](https://glitch.com/) to run the command (untested).

-### What You Need to Get Started
+### 🟢 What You Need to Get Started 🟢

 For the full package, you need: